andydunkel/XML-Sitemap-PHP-Script/README.markdown

 # XML Sitemap PHP Script

 This simple PHP script is meant to help you easily create XML Sitemaps for static files.

-Read more about the [XML Sitemap PHP script](http://yoast.com/xml-sitemap-php-script/).
+The original script [XML Sitemap PHP script](http://yoast.com/xml-sitemap-php-script/) created and outputted the sitemap on the fly.

+This version saves the sitemap to a file.
+It also creates an url list file for yahoo.
+This is intended for pages that do not change that much and only need to run the script from time to time.

 ## Configuration

 Open the config.php file and configure the settings.
-Then check the output and if it's ok, add the script URL to Google Webmaster Tools.

 ## License